We Are Moving!!! Read Our Press Release About Our New LGBTQ+ Community Center

 !Bienvenido a Michele al DC Center/Welcome Michele to the DC Center!

-Michele (she/her) joined us in 2021 as one of our trauma-informed, licensed mental health clinicians.
+Michele joined us in 2021 as one of our trauma-informed, licensed mental health clinicians.
 Michele speaks English and Spanish.
-We are very excited to have her on the DC Center team!
+We are very excited to have Michele on the DC Center team!

-I love working with staff, volunteers, and folks who connect to The DC Center for community, care and creativity.
-The DC Center is an exciting place that invites and welcomes and nurtures authenticity and creativity – and real and lasting connections – through art, therapy, education, and advocacy.
-I really look forward to being able to gather in person at The DC Center – and until then, will continue to seek and soak up the virtual connections!
+I love working with staff, volunteers, and folks who connect to The DC Center.
+The DC Center is an exciting place that invites and welcomes and nurtures authenticity and creativity – and real and lasting connections – through art, community, therapy, education, and advocacy.

 Birthdate, Astro Sign: